 - Get your badge.
 At the next court of honor, you will receive your merit badge and another step closer to Eagle Scout!

 - BSA Advancement, Merit Badges – Provides current MB requirements and highlights any recent updates

 - USscouts.org – A great online site for merit badge requirements and worksheets

 - Patrol Leader Merit Badge Planning Guide – Great guide for the PLC to help decide which MBs to run.

 - Merit Badge Counselor Application – The application needed for adults to register as a merit badge counselor.

 Info for Adult Merit Badge counselors

 Troop adults help increase the ability of our scouts to earn merit badges outside of summer camp.
 We encourage all parents to assist as merit badge counselors for subjects they are passionate and/or knowledgable about.
-In order to be a merit badge counselor select decide on up to 10 merit badges you have the knowledge to offer and then complete and turn in the following items to the scoutmaster or designee:
+Follow the 4 steps below to become a merit badge counselor: